orangedaisy/bshowco/_posts/2017-06-14-css-grid-layout-notes.md

 demo](https://codepen.io/bobbyshowalter/pen/WOVoyo?editors=1100) that
 illustrates the problem:

-{% include embed-codepen.html slug-hash='WOVoyo' default-tabs='css,result'
+{% include "embed-codepen" slug-hash:'WOVoyo' default-tabs:'css,result'
-pen-title='CSS Grid blog post layout' preview='true' %}
+pen-title:'CSS Grid blog post layout' preview:'true' %}

 By default, the margins between our content blocks collapse, preventing elements from getting too spread out.
 When we toggle on CSS Grid to enable our fancy